ms1450/ms1450.github.io/_posts/2023-03-30-Website-Fingerprinting-Using-Deep-Learning.markdown

 - **Batch Normalization**: Models employing Batch Normalization demonstrated better performance than those without it, indicating that BN contributes to regularization and helps prevent overfitting, thereby improving accuracy.
 This supports the claims by C. Garbin, X. Zhu, and O. Marques regarding the benefits of BN in enhancing model effectiveness.
 - **Dropout Layers**: Models with a dropout rate of 0.9 outperformed those with other rates.
 While dropout rates between 0.1 and 0.7 achieved similar accuracy levels, models with lower rates reached peak accuracy more swiftly than those with higher rates.
 However, increasing the dropout rate beyond a certain point was counterproductive, as higher rates resulted in lower accuracy, indicating a limit to the effectiveness of increasing dropout to improve performance.

+> Using high dropout rates might lead to underfitting, where the model fails to learn adequately from the training data.
+{: .prompt-warning }

-> Based on our experiments, we have found that certain hyperparameters deliver the most promising results.
+Based on our experiments, we have found that certain hyperparameters deliver the most promising results.
 These include Input Units set to 8000, the use of SGD as the optimization function, ReLU as the activation function, inclusion of Batch Normalization, and a dropout layer rate of 0.9.
-{: .prompt-tip }

 These hyperparameters were crucial in creating our 'Best' model, which we compared with the previous three models.